The 7Ps of The Marketing Mix: Streamline your Strategy

 What is the marketing mix?

-Traditionally, the marketing mix is a framework for your marketing strategy containing four key elements: Product, Place, Price and Promotion.
-Then we have the extended marketing mix - or the 7Ps - which contains the first four elements, plus Physical Evidence, People and Processes.
+Traditionally, the marketing mix is a framework for your marketing strategy containing four key elements: product, place, price and promotion.
+Then we have the extended marketing mix, or the 7Ps, which contains the first four elements, plus physical evidence, people and processes.

 It’s important to note that while the marketing mix can influence your strategy and provide a greater understanding of the wider market, as well as your business internally, it doesn’t work in isolation.
 The marketing mix is a tactic that works best when it’s implemented regularly or semi-regularly as a structure for planning, executing, evaluating and re-evaluating your marketing activities.

-Who created the marketing mix?
+Who created the 7ps of the marketing mix model?

 The marketing mix is a concept developed by professor and academic, Neil H. Borden, who elaborated on James Culliton’s concept of business executives being mixers of ingredients- ingredients being different marketing features and practices.